Bournemouth: 01202 798 868 | [email protected]. Wareham: 01929 209829 | [email protected]. Jobs / Visa: 01202 11 26 26

 They are showing signs of physical deterioration

 Have they been having frequent falls?
+Have you noticed worsening injuries?

+As we age, the ability to carry out physical jobs can become more demanding on our bodies.
+So, this can affect everything from looking after their appearance to performing daily tasks.
 When your loved one is at higher risk of having an accident, this is when you should be thinking of providing them with extra assistance like employing a live-in carer, as they can help reduce the struggles of your loved ones’ daily regime.

 Personal care